nasa/COTS-Star-Tracker/docs/4-software_configuration.md

 This step uses the camera parameters determined in Step 3.1, the Hipparcos star catalog, and user input to create star catalog specific to the configuration of this system.

-1. open the py_src/tools/star_catalog_creator.py script in a text editor
+1. Open the py_src/tools/star_catalog_creator.py script in a text editor.
-2. update the b_thresh variable to the appropriate value.
+2. Update the b_thresh variable to the appropriate value.
 This is the brightest apparent magnitude that will be included in the catalog.
+    * The larger the b_thresh value, the larger the catalog.
+This can dramatically increase catalog search times.
+	* For industrial cameras, it may be good to start with a b_thresh between 5.0 and 6.0 and then to increase or decrease depending on real world performance, sky coverage requirements, and catalog search time requirements.
-3. point the script to the camera parameter file.
+3. Point the script to the camera parameter file.
 Camera parameters are used to more intelligently create the catalog.
-4. point the script to the directory where images are stored to be used to create the darkframe
+4. Point the script to the directory where images are stored to be used to create the darkframe.
-5. Run the star_catalog_creator.py script
+5. Run the star_catalog_creator.py script.
-    * This can be fairly time consuming on slower single board computers like the Raspberry Pi 3B+.
-It may be advisable to do this step on a faster computer than the flight unit.
+    * This can be fairly time consuming on slower computers like the Raspberry Pi 3B+.
+It may be advisable to do this step on a faster computer than what projects typically use as the flight computer.
-6. Optionally, a darkframe can be created with the tools/create_darkframe.py script
+6. Optionally, a darkframe can be created with the tools/create_darkframe.py script.
     * Update the path_to_images variable in the tools/create_darkframe.py script
     * The default num_images of 7 is suitable for most applications, but you can change it as required
     * When run, the script will create a darkframe image named 'autogen_darkframe' in the path_to_images directory